Anurzeuii/testing-for-gov-parity/parity.md

+*For Compute instances, feature “refresh token lasting more than 24 hours” is not available in USGOV.

 <h2>Additional USGOV Limitations:</h2>
 <ol>
 <li>	*For Compute instances, feature “refresh token lasting more than 24 hours” is not available in USGOV. </li>
-<li>	Model Profiling does not support 4 CPU in USGov-Arizona.   </li>
+<li>	*Model Profiling does not support 4 CPU in USGov-Arizona.   </li>
 <li>	Sample notebook may not work, if it needs access to public data in USGOV.</li>
 <li>	GOV IPS: For Sovereign Clouds, The CLI command for [Vnet/Forced tunneling](http://https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-virtual-network "Vnet/Forced tunneling") does not return IP ranges: please use the [list](https://www.microsoft.com/en-us/download/details.aspx?id=57063) which contains the IPs for USGOV cloud.</li>
 <li> For scheduled pipelines, we also provide a blob based trigger mechanism.
 This mechanism is not supported for CMK workspaces. .
 For enabling blob based trigger for CMK workspaces, user has to do additional setup which is documented here: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-trigger-published-pipeline</li>